WardGauderis/SpaceInvaders/README.md

 [![Build Status](https://travis-ci.com/WardGauderis/SpaceInvaders.svg?token=xiF4cJD9dReqnxy3pcqr&branch=master)](https://travis-ci.com/WardGauderis/SpaceInvaders)

-rules:
+Rules:
-- The player loses the game when he has no more lives left or when the aliens reach te bottom of the screen.
+- The player loses the game when he has no more lives left or when the paraders reach te bottom of the screen.
 - The player wins when he survives all the waves provided in the 'data' folder.
-- Try to survive as lon as possible!
+- Try to survive as long as possible!

 Controls:
 - arrow keys or Q an D (azerty) to move left and right